yihedeng9/yihedeng9.github.io/content/_index.md

       text: |-
         I'm currently working on LLM post-training and focusing on self-training methods for both pure text LLMs and multi-modal LLMs.
 I'm generally interested in alignment and hallucination reduction for LLMs.
 I try to blog about papers I read.

-        Please reach out to discuss and collaborate 😃
+        Please reach out to discuss and collaborate at yihedeng at g dot ucla dot edu😃
     design:
       columns: '1'
   - block: collection